fankeks/Microscope_tester_ATmega2560_MegaCore/README.md

     addr - Register address
     value - The value of the register
 }

+update(Reg* ) - Register status update function
 get(Reg* ) - The function of getting the register value
 set(Reg* ) - The function of setting a value to a register
-run(Reg* ) - A function that implements register logic
+step(Reg* ) - A function that implements register logic
 </code></pre>